 - 1. Confirm that the instrument is connected to the network using the LAN2 port on the back of the device. - 2.
-Confirm that the host computer running the CellReporterXpress software is connected to the network.
+Confirm that the host computer running the CellReporterXpress software is connected to the network. - 3.
+In the CellReporterXpress software, on the Home page, click Configuration.

-5. On the Devices page, on the Add Device tab, in the Remote Connection field, enter the name or the IP address of the instrument you want to add.
+- 4. On the left side of the screen, click Devices. - 5.
+On the Devices page, on the Add Device tab, in the Remote Connection field, enter the name or the IP address of the instrument you want to add.